Teaching-Accessibility/course-project-storyappteam/README.md

 4) In an internet browser app on the iPad, such as Safari, enter this link: [https://testflight.apple.com/join/7CBzB4pd](https://testflight.apple.com/join/7CBzB4pd)
 5) This will take you to a page with installation instructions for the app.
 Below Step 2 there is a blue button that says Start Testing.
 Tap on that button.
 6) This will open the TestFlight app.
 You should see the name of our app, Tailor Your Tales, and below that, a blue button that says Install.
 Tap the Install button.
-7) You should see a white spining circle as the app is installed.
+7) You should see a white spinning circle as the app is installed.
 Once it is installed, the blue text will change to the word Open.
 Tap on the Open button to open the app.
-8) Once the app is installed, you should also see the app's icon on the homescreen.
+8) Once the app is installed, you should also see the app's icon on the home screen.
 You can also click to access the app from there.
 9) Start using the app!

 ## UI Documentation